ConductorOne/cone/internal/c1api/docs/C1ApiAppV1AppResourceView.md

 HasResourceTypePath returns a boolean if a field has been set.

-### SetResourceTypePathNil

-`func (o *C1ApiAppV1AppResourceView) SetResourceTypePathNil(b bool)`

- SetResourceTypePathNil sets the value for ResourceTypePath to be an explicit nil

-### UnsetResourceTypePath
-`func (o *C1ApiAppV1AppResourceView) UnsetResourceTypePath()`

-UnsetResourceTypePath ensures that no value is present for ResourceTypePath, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)